Frequently Asked Questions

 The BU Student Employment Office maintains an extensive listing of non-Work-Study jobs, so work opportunities are readily available to all BU students.

-What if I don’t qualify for or don’t receive enough aid from BU to attend?
+What if I don’t qualify for or don’t receive enough aid from BU or government-sponsored loans to attend?

 BU Financial Assistance will help in every way possible, but only you and your family can decide if it is financially feasible for you to enroll.
 We encourage you to apply for private scholarships through your high school and to use scholarship search services.
 Credit-based loan programs and a monthly payment plan are also available.
 We urge you and your parents to research these options carefully, compare programs and features, and borrow responsibly.